Staffing overview policy

 Staff recruitment

-Early Learning Victoria recruitment follows a merit-based, non-discriminatory process, adhering to the Recruitment policy.
-All staff must meet minimum qualification requirements in line with National Regulations.
-Pre-employment checks for early childhood staff include capability assessments, reference checks, working with children checks, VIT registration verification (if applicable), right-to-work checks and, where necessary, probity checks.
+All staff must meet minimum qualification requirements, in line with National Regulations.
+Before employment, we run checks including capability assessments, reference checks, WWCC details, VIT registration verification (if applicable), suitability checks and, if needed, probity (background) checks.

 All new staff undergo a probation period of 6 months.
-In this time, they participate in an induction and orientation program and hold regular discussions about their performance with their manager or an appointed mentor.
+In this time, they take part in an induction and orientation program with a focus on Early Learning Victoria’s child safety practices.
+They also discuss their performance regularly with their manager or an appointed mentor.

 Relief staff